Quansight/Quansight-website/apps/labs/posts/array-api-aot-jit.md

 - `torch.compile` hardcodes the number of threads at compile time, and uses a cached value which it stores somewhere on the file system.
 As a result, jit-compiled code may or may not react to attempts to control threading at runtime.
   See [this pytorch issue](https://github.com/pytorch/pytorch/issues/160812) for details.

-- <a name="numba"></a> Out of three JIT technologies we considered, `numba` is the most established, and I expected it to be the most mature.
+- <a name="numba"></a> Out of the three JIT technologies we considered, `numba` is the most established, and I expected it to be the most mature.
 Alas, it turned out to be underwhelming on multiple counts.
 First of all, it required quite a bit more effort to get working.
 Attempting to compile a "vectorized" implementation runs into unexpected gaps in functionality (for instance, `np.prod(..., axis=-1)` does compile, and [a related feature request](https://github.com/numba/numba/issues/1269) has been open since 2015.)
 In effect, `numba` requires to rewrite code in a fairly specific, low-level "loopy" coding style.
 Second, controlling parallelism requires source code changes, too, and it is very easy to run into massive oversubscription.
 And even after rewriting the sources in the numba way, the performance is still trailing the performance of other JIT compilers by a large margin.
 While I absolutely am not claiming to be a numba expert, and it is full well possible that further code tweaks unlock stellar performance, in this experiment I did not manage to.

 - While `numba` nudges a developer towards using explicit loops, other JIT compilers rather strongly favor the alternative, "vectorized" code style. `jax.jit` frowns on conditionals, branching and data-dependent control flow in general; `torch.compile` by design fully unrolls all explicit loops.
 For vectorized code however, both `jax.jit` and `torch.compile` do generate efficient native code, and eliminate temporaries from constructions like [`evaluate_xp`](#generic) which are memory-bound in eager mode.